abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_get_pin_polarity(uint8_t pin)
 ```
-Get the polarity of the selected pin
+Get the polarity of the selected pin.
 **Parameters:**
 pin *(uint8_t)*: pin to read, 1 to 16
 **Returns:** (uint8_t) 0 = same logic state of the input pin, 1 = inverted logic state of the input pin